SergeyVorobiev/M88-GameStick-Patch/README.md

 ![flashTool2](resources/images/flashTool2.webp)

-If operation fails your preloader / device model is different (popup should show you the actual chip model), use *mtk client* as described above to get correct preloader and info about your device.
+If operation fails your preloader / device model is different (popup should show you the actual chip model), use *mtk client* as described above to get a correct preloader and info about your device.

+If everything is ok, you will get BOOT1, BOOT2 files meaning that the driver and the software is appropriate to your SoC, and you can try to upgrade the firmware.

+Note that **Read Back** operation (as described above) is completely safe, you will not lose anything even if something goes wrong.

+Select third checkbox to back up the whole USER* image, you will get 8GB USER file.
+It later can be used to restore your original firmware, if you occasionally brick the device.

+\* *You can add an extension .img by yourself - USER.img (could be useful to be correctly recognized by some software).*

 Use [7-zip](https://www.7-zip.org/download.html) to open your USER image, it will look like this: